Skip to content

 Optimistic ARV projections.
 “Well, if I add this special feature, buyers will pay a premium.”
 Maybe.
 Probably not.
 Base your numbers on what comparable properties actually sold for, not what you hope yours might fetch.

 Underestimating repair time.
 Your holding costs run every day you own that property.
 A renovation you thought would take three months stretches to six?
 That’s three extra months of mortgage payments, taxes, insurance, and utilities eating your profit.
+This is exactly why your debt ratios and carrying cost calculations need to account for a longer timeline than you expect.

 Forgetting about carrying costs entirely.
 I’ve seen investors calculate purchase price plus repairs plus selling costs and completely forget they’ll be paying a mortgage for months.
 Don’t be that person.